Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 draw_circle(positions[i], radius, colors[i])

-In node-based systems, the engine calls the draw function of each of N nodes, but with SoA, N shapes are drawn together in a loop within a single draw function.
+While node-based engines call the drawing function of each of N nodes, SoA draws N shapes together in a loop within a single drawing function.

-Based on these concepts, I tested how much difference there actually is in Godot Engine 4.6.
+Based on these concepts, I tested the actual difference in Godot Engine 4.6.

 Benchmark Design